 This is a long-term and severe problem that impacts the entire G21 region.
 Ongoing funding is required.

 1 SEIFA is derived from the Census and can indicate the relative level of social and economic wellbeing of a region.
 The index is constructed based on a series of variables that include income, education, employment, occupation and housing.

 2 ABS Census 2016.

-To evolve and grow as a community we must take a united approach that helps build the economy and create jobs in under resourced communities.
+To evolve and grow as a region we must take a united approach that helps build the economy and create jobs in under resourced communities.

 Funding is also required across targeted areas to address causes central to disadvantage.
 This includes access to quality educational opportunities from early childhood, access to services that will improve health and wellbeing outcomes, and encompasses issues such as public transport and affordable housing.

-GROW brings together philanthropic, business, government and community organisations across the G21 region to create new job opportunities in areas that have the highest levels of joblessness and persistent disadvantage.
-It does this by targeting two significant means of job growth - procurement and investment.
+GROW brings together philanthropic, business, government and community organisations to create new job opportunities in areas that have the highest levels of joblessness and persistent disadvantage.

 GROW supports public and private sectors to direct their routine spend on local suppliers and products, creating new jobs which can potentially employ people from target areas.

 It also encourages investment in SME’s, allowing them to begin or expand operations within targeted areas, with a view to local job creation.

 And it uses ‘demand-led brokerage’ to link jobs and job seekers, providing incentives for the employment of suitably trained people from targeted areas.